retrosight/learning/a-more-inclusive-repository.md

 The following steps will:

 * Remove the terminology `master` from the repository.
+  * I will note it will not _completely_ remove the terminology from the GitHub interface -- but for most users (who can't see or edit Settings) it greatly reduces it's presence.
 * Add the Contributor Covenant from https://www.contributor-covenant.org/.

 I have done this for all of my repositories, both public and private, and hope you will as well.